 Controlling When You Use Electricity Can Be an Environmental Benefit to You and Your Community.

 Residential Energy Management Systems can monitor and control the peak demand your home makes for electricity.
 Many electric companies will reward you for not using as much electricity during peak hours by giving you a lower rate.
 The reason they do this is by encouraging the reduction of peak demand across the power grid they can reduce the need to build more power generating facilities.
 With fewer power generating facilities, less fossil fuel is consumed.

-A Residential Energy Management Systemis a computerized control device that tells what equipment in your home can run and what equipment must wait a couple of minutes to start.
+A Residential Energy Management System is a computerized control device that tells what equipment in your home can run and what equipment must wait a couple of minutes to start.
 Using one of these systems you can save up to 30% on your electric bill without doing any other alterations to your home or changing the way you live.
 Helping reduce the demand across the power grid qualifies as green building, of course.
 Demand rates for electricity are not available everywhere.
 You’ll need to check with your power company to see if they offer a demand rate.
 If they do, then a residential energy management system might be a good choice for you.

 Green Building involves many considerations.
 Some may seem to contradict others.
 And, of course, there is the cost versus benefit analysis you must perform.
-Choose wisely and prioritize things so you not only design and build an energy efficient home, you also spend you budget wisely and see a real return on your investment.
-Return from Green Building to Home Design.
+Choose wisely and prioritize things so you not only design and build an energy efficient home, you also spend your budget wisely and see a real return on your investment.